AHIMA's policies regarding testing appointment are as follows:

 Candidates who fail the exam and believe irregular testing conditions were a contributing factor may file an appeal.
 Examples of irregular testing conditions include a medical or personal emergency during the testing session, exam vendor technical issues such as computer malfunctions or power outages, and other significant test site disruptions.

-All appeal requests must be made in writing and postmarked or emailed no later than 7 days after the receipt of the exam score report.
-All appeals must describe the suspected error or problem and the requested remedy.
+All complaints must be emailed to firstname.lastname@example.org no later than 7 days after the receipt of the exam score report.
+All complaints must describe the suspected error or problem and the requested remedy.

 Applicants who are notified that they do not meet the eligibility requirements may request reconsideration of this decision by sending an email to email@example.com within 30 days of communication of the adverse eligibility decision.

 The Director of Certifications will review the request for reconsideration and will make a decision regarding eligibility.
 No new or additional information may be submitted with the request.
 The request for reconsideration will be reviewed within 45 days of receipt.
 Written notice of the decision will be sent to the applicant within 30 days of the review.